ehoover3/music-theory-drum/README.md

 Music notation variation.

-Progress Bar.
-Complete rhythm 4 times to complete lesson. lesson complete screen.
+fix Progress Bar - needs to increment by 1 up to 3 times, then give a screen that the lesson is complete.

 Return main screen.

 I want to be an NPC who can walk around.